Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Conclusions

 \section{Conclusions}

-We develop a new form of goal-oriented loss function for learning surrogate models of stochastic dynamical systems which preserve the accuracy of path-space observables with respect to that of an expensive reference process.
+We develop a new form of goal-oriented loss function for learning surrogate models of SDEs which preserve the accuracy of path-space observables relative to an expensive reference process.
 The goal-oriented losses of \Cref{prop:golossineq} are derived from \Cref{lem:2momentbd}, an information inequality which bounds the absolute error in the path-space observable.
-Treating this bound as a variational objective yields a proxy regression problem, where minimizers of the objective control error in the observable.
-Compared to similar goal-oriented approaches \cite{Dupuis2016, Harmandaris2016, Branicki2021, Branicki2023}, our error bound applies to a broader class of path-space observables, discussed in \Cref{rmk:comparebd}, while balancing accuracy -- i.e. tightness of the upper bound -- and computational simplicity to suit practical applications.
+Treating this bound as a learning objective yields a proxy regression problem, where minimizers of the objective control error in the observable.
+Compared to similar goal-oriented approaches \cite{Dupuis2016, Harmandaris2016, Branicki2021, Branicki2023}, our error bound applies symmetrically to a broader class of path-space observables, discussed in \Cref{rmk:comparebd}, while balancing accuracy -- i.e. tightness of the upper bound -- and computational simplicity to suit practical applications.
 In particular, we have a closed-form gradient of the goal-oriented loss in \Cref{prop:gradgoloss} which is straightforward to implement.
-Through numerical experiments in \Cref{sec:numerics}, we show that our goal-oriented approach can outperform non-goal-oriented methods in learning surrogate systems which accurately reproduce first exit time statistics and remain robust to perturbations in the training data distribution.
+The numerical experiments in \Cref{sec:numerics} suggest that in comparison to existing methods, our approach to goal-oriented learning can lead to models which reproduce first transition time statistics more accurately and are more robust to perturbations in the training data.